 He was preceded in death by his parents, Harry and Aura Reiley; two grandsons, Patrick Reiley, and Brandon Reiley; and three brothers, Charles Reiley, Carlton Reiley, and Don Reiley-Hill.

 Funeral services will take place at 11:00 a.m. on Friday, January 17 at the Bellaire Community United Methodist Church, 401 N Bridge St, Bellaire, MI 49615.
 Visitation will be held from 6:00 p.m. to 8:00 p.m. on Thursday, January 16 at the Bellaire Chapel of Mortensen Funeral Homes, 106 S. Bridge St., Bellaire, MI 49615.

 Memorial donations may be made to the Bellaire Community United Methodist Church, or the Herb and Florence Reiley Mixed Rifle/Pistol Endowed Scholarship (checks may be made payable to Michigan State University, with Allocation Code A111173 on the memo line, and sent to: University Development, 300 Spartan Way, East Lansing, MI 48824).

 Arrangements are in the care of the Bellaire Chapel of Mortensen Funeral Homes.
 Please sign his online guestbook at www.mortensenfuneralhomes.com.

-To send flowers to Richard "Herb" Reiley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Herb" Reiley, please visit our floral store.